rd2play/ReverbFlangerFilters/README.md

 Hat tip to https://github.com/JanWilczek

 (<i>Disclaimer</i>: the GUI is rather spartan, to say the least.
-The purpose of this project is to purely write a clean and efficient implementation of the algorithms in C++, not to have a finished product.
-However, a )
+The purpose of this project is to purely write a clean and efficient implementation of the algorithms in C++, not to have a finished plug in.